SmithaKedila/KG-TRACES/README.md

   <img src="assets/main_result.png" width="750" alt="KG-TRACES Method Overview">
 </p>

+# 📞 Contact

+For any questions or feedback, please:

+- Open an issue in the GitHub repository
+- Reach out to us at wurong1159@zju.edu.cn

 # 📜 Citation
 If KG-TRACES helps your research or project, we'd love a shout-out!
 Please cite: